deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Hmm…”

-Wilde tilted his head and watched Regaari for a second. “...Penny for your thoughts?”
+Wilde tilted his head and watched Regaari for a second. “…Penny for your thoughts?”

 “Oh, I don’t know.
 I’m wondering if maybe now this Robalin business is all over, it’s time to retire?
 I mean…I’ve had a full career.
 Normally by this point I’d be in a training role, guiding the Clan’s new aspirants and initiates.